Career Pathways Initiative

 - Contact your local college CPI office for eligibility and assistance availability.

-- Enrollment is dependant on grant funds available at the campus.
+- Enrollment is dependent on grant funds available at the campus.

 If you do not meet CPI's qualifications but would still like to attend college, please contact your local two-year college's financial aid office to learn about other financial aid programs, scholarships and grants available.